 The installed drivers for an NVIDIA GPU come fully packed with several weighty software such as the NVIDIA GeForce Experience and NVIDIA Control Panel.
-Though you may find that on the interface, the GeForce Experience tends to be more prominent.
+Though you may find that on the interface, the GeForce Experience tends to be more prominent and by learning how to Optimize the NVIDIA Control Panel you will be more happy with the experience.
 However, the non-descript NVIDIA Control Panel with its assortment of checkboxes, sliders, and drop-down menus, is what lets you fine-tune all your in-game graphics.

 I’ll be giving you a walkthrough on the 3D Settings section on NVIDIA Control Panel.
 It is to show you how you can use your Control panel for smooth optimum performance, with these simple tweaks.
 Gaming could be made to look dramatically better and run smoother on your PC — Control Panel to pay attention to.

 - 1 Basics on how to Optimize the NVIDIA Control Panel

 - 2 3D Settings: Manage 3D Settings

 - 3 Conclusion

 Basics on how to Optimize the NVIDIA Control Panel

 Before exploring the NVIDIA Control Panel, its best to ensure that the latest or most compatible version is what is installed on your PC.
 So you don’t encounter an “NVIDIA GeForce experience something went wrong” error message on your PC when launching the software.
 Once this has been checked, you can proceed to open the NVIDIA Control Panel in several ways.

 You could either right-click on your PC and select “NVIDIA Control Panel” from the context menu; Open from inside the Window’s own Control Panel under the Personalization screen.
 Or; you could simply just type “NVIDIA” in Start Menu to search, and it’ll pop right up.
 Learn how to resolve the NVIDIA control panel not opening an issue here.